Scattered rain and storms Friday afternoon and evening

 Go ahead and make some outdoor plans for Saturday, as a lot of rain will move in for Sunday and continue through much of next week.

-While we still will be tracking scattered showers and storms Saturday afternoon and evening, rain coverage will be far less than what’s on the way.
+While we will still be tracking scattered showers and storms Saturday afternoon and evening, the rain coverage will be far less than what’s on the way.

 Highs will be in the upper 80s and lower 90s.